 Healthy soil is the foundation of regenerative gardening.
 It supports plant growth and retains nutrients.
 To enhance soil quality, gardeners can use compost, which enriches the soil with organic matter.

 Mulching also helps by covering the soil.
-This practice reduces erosion, keeps moisture in, and supports beneficial organisms.
+This practice reduces erosion, retains moisture, and supports beneficial organisms.
 Gardeners can test their soil to understand its pH and nutrient levels.
 Adjusting these factors can lead to healthier plants.

 Crop rotation is another vital practice.
-This involves changing the types of crops planted in a specific area each season.
-It helps prevent soil depletion and minimizes pests and diseases.
+This involves changing the types of crops planted in a specific area from one season to the next.
+It helps prevent soil depletion and minimizes the spread of pests and diseases.

 Biodiversity and Plant Selection

-Biodiversity means having a variety of plants in the garden.
+Biodiversity refers to the variety of plants in a garden.
 This diversity creates a balanced ecosystem and attracts beneficial insects.
 Planting native species is crucial as they are adapted to the local climate and soil.

 Choosing plants with different growth habits and blooming times helps extend the growing season.
 An example of beneficial plant selection includes mixing flowering plants with vegetables.
 This encourages pollination and pest management.